Music, Sound and Technology

 This short video will provide you with a flavour of many of our key course concerns, including our sound environment, acoustics, our cultures of sound, and our creative use of technologies.

-Note: This page expands on a number of ideas presented in the Introducing Music, Sound and Technology video.
-If you haven't watched the video, you may find it helpful in terms of context.
+Before you begin: This page expands on a number of ideas presented in the Introducing Music, Sound and Technology video.
+If you haven't yet watched the video, you may find it helpful in terms of context.

 What are the career opportunities?

 I am often asked about career pathways within the creative industries.
 It's not surprising that young people might wonder, where can this course of study take me?
 Such long-term thinking is always impressive; however, it can be a difficult question to address in clear and personalised terms for two reasons: